firestoned/firestone/README.md

 Resource-Based Approach to Building APIs

-``firestone`` allows you to build OpneAPI, AsyncAPI and gRPC specs based off one or more resource json schema files.
+``firestone`` allows you to build OpenAPI, AsyncAPI and gRPC specs based off one or more resource json schema files.
 This allows you to focus on what really matters, the resource you are developing!

-Once you have generated the appropriate specfication file for your project, you can then use the myriad of libraries and fraemworks to geenrate stub code for you.
+Once you have generated the appropriate specification file for your project, you can then use the myriad of libraries and frameworks to generate stub code for you.

-**The primary premise of this project is not to introdue any new "language" to describe your resources(s), use JSON Schema!**
+**The primary premise of this project is not to introduce any new "language" to describe your resources(s), use JSON Schema!**

 THis makes it easy to come up to speed and little to no prior knowledge to get